Orthomodular-Valued Models for Quantum Set Theory

-According to the theory of Boolean-valued models for set theory \cite{Bel85}, for any complete Boolean algebra $\cB$ the Boolean-valued universe $V^{(\cB)}$ is defined in the same way as $V^{(\cQ)}$ for $\cQ=\cB$.
-Then, since $P\Then Q=P^{\perp}\Or Q$ for all $P,Q\in \cB$, it is easy to see that our definition of the truth value $\val{\ph}$ coincides with the definition in the theory of Boolean-valued models for any sentence $\phi$ in $\LL(\in,\VB)$, if $\ph$ does not contain bounded quantifier $(\forall x\in y)$ or $(\exists x\in y)$.
+According to the theory of Boolean-valued models for set theory \citep{Bel05}, for any complete Boolean algebra $\cB$ the Boolean-valued universe $V^{(\cB)}$ is defined in the same way as $V^{(\cQ)}$ for $\cQ=\cB$.
+Since the generalized implication $\Then$ satisfies $P\Then Q=P^{\perp}\Or Q$ for all $P,Q\in \cB$ by (LB), it is easy to see that our definition of the truth value $\val{\vp}$ coincides with the definition in the theory of Boolean-valued models for any sentence $\vp$ in $\LL_{\in}(\VB)$, if $\vp$ does not contain bounded quantifier $(\forall x\in y)$ or $(\exists x\in y)$.
 The next proposition shows that even for bounded quantifiers we have no conflict.